 - Jhinu Danda altitude: 1780 meters

-Tips to overcome altitude sickness
+Tips to overcome altitude Sickness

 Unfortunately, if you catch the symptoms of altitude sickness, do not climb further.
 Get back to the lower altitude and let your body rest.
 Carry acetazolamide for altitude sickness and ibuprofen/ paracetamol for the pain in your body.
-If the symptoms become severe, you might have to call for a Helicopter rescue.
+If the symptoms worsen, you might have to call for a Helicopter rescue.
 So, keep informing the guide about your situation.

-Tips to overcome Annapurna Base Camp difficulty
+Tips to overcome Annapurna Base Camp Difficulty

-Confirm your packing list with the guide before you leave Kathmandu, if you miss any essentials, you can buy them in Pokhara
+Confirm your packing list with the guide before you leave Kathmandu.
+If you miss any essentials, you can buy them in Pokhara.

 Autumn in Annapurna